Necrophagist

-The name originates from the Greek roots νεκρο- nekro- ("dead body") and -φαγος - ("eater of").
-This figuratively translates to eater of the dead; literally the eater of dead bodies.

 History

 1999–2004: Onset of Putrefaction and Epitaph

 Necrophagist's debut album Onset of Putrefaction has been out of print for years.
 The percussion on the album was handled by a drum machine.
 Eventually, a new edition with drum samples recorded by Hannes Grossmann was created.
 All of the old guitar, bass guitar and vocal tracks were mixed along with the brand new drum samples.
 The re-release also features two songs from Necrophagist's 1995 self-titled demo tape.
 The whole album was also engineered by long-time Necrophagist engineer and producer Christoph Brandes at The Iguana Studios.
 It was mastered by Bob Katz at "Digital Domain", Orlando, Florida.
 The re-release was issued in 2004 by Willowtip in the United States/Canada and Relapse in the rest of the world.
 In August 2001, Necrophagist performed at the Brutal Assault open air festival in the Czech Republic.
 The band also returned to perform in the years 2003, 2005 and 2010.